tomnicolas/sass_architecture_script/README.md

 A small script to create a sass architecture with an input name, index.html, severals directories and a sass compile and watch file.
 Feel free to modify it at your convenience.

+Copy the files .sh in the directory and launch it.
+It will delete itself automatically.

 input_name
     sass
         components